thoughtspot/thoughtspot.github.io/_end-user/search/high-cardinality.md

 ## High cardinality charts

 ThoughtSpot charts contain several new features.
 You are no longer limited to 1000 data points.
-When your chart has a very large number of data values, up to 35,000, you see a horizontal scroll bar at the bottom.
+When your chart has a very large number of data values, you see a horizontal scroll bar at the bottom.
+The new default maximum number of data points is 20,000.
+You can configure this maximum, up to 35,000.
+To configure the maximum number of data points on a chart, [contact ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html).

 ![High cardinality chart with scroll bar]({{ site.baseurl }}/images/cardinality-chart-scroll-bar.png "High cardinality chart with scroll bar")